JoaquinBeceiro/bills-tracker/README.md

 <h1 align="center">Bills Tracker</h1>

-### This is a project based on a progressive web app to Track and share expenses with Google Drive spreadsheet in a very simple way.
-Currently working on a new version!.
+### This is a project based on a progressive web app to Track and share expenses with a Google Drive Spreadsheet in a very simple way.
+Currently working on a new version!

 <p align="center">
   <img alt="Stars" src="https://img.shields.io/github/stars/JoaquinBeceiro/Bills-Tracker.svg?style=plasticr"/>